SebDevs/homework/README.md

 **Clone the project**
 Run the command `npm install`  to install all the needed dependencies.
 After this you can run the project by running `npm start`

+**Disclaimer**
+Still needing fixes for stylings and make the th page more responsive